 If your patient is enrolled in Case Management, the Care Plan will be more detailed and will be developed by you, the patient and the Case Manager.
 This Care Plan will be provided to you.

 Every member enrolled into a Special Needs Plan (SNP) has a Care Plan developed specifically from the responses given on the Disease Specific Assessment.
 Member responses on the Initial Health Assessment Tool will also provide the Plan with information regarding their health as well as functional and emotional needs.
 From those responses, members are placed into one of three “tiers.”

 These Care Plans are developed based on the individual responses the member provided on their Disease Specific Assessment.
-These Care Plans will be mailed to you for inclusion in the patient's medical record as a helpful tool in managing their health outcomes.
+These Care Plans will be made available to you on the HEDIS MRA Portal and can be used for inclusion in the patient's medical record as a helpful tool in managing their health outcomes.
 Below is a link of a Tier 2 Care Plan sample.